Connect with us

 The NCAA Division I Council approved a motion that will allow undergraduate student-athletes the opportunity to transfer to a different school once during their career without being penalized and forced to sit out a full year.

-The new transfer rules, combined with the growing number of Canadians playing college basketball has resulted in an NBA like free-agency rush — opening up the floodgates for a record number of Canadian NCAA basketball players to explorer new opportunities.
+The new transfer rules, combined with the growing number of Canadians playing college basketball, has resulted in an NBA like free-agency rush — opening up the floodgates for a record number of Canadian NCAA basketball players to explore new opportunities.

 Below is the complete and most updated list of Canadian basketball players who have entered their name in the NCAA’s transfer portal.